Ecwid/ecwid-api-docs/README.md

 # Changelog

+## July 20, 2017

+- We created a sample native application code for developers to get started with native apps easily.
+It has some basic elements to display the app as a part of the Ecwid Control Panel and tools to access the Ecwid API.
+[Check it out here](https://github.com/Ecwid/sample-native-app)

 ## July 14, 2017

 - Added `checkLowStockNotification` parameter to [update product](https://developers.ecwid.com/api-documentation/products#update-a-product), [adjust product inventory](https://developers.ecwid.com/api-documentation/products#adjust-product-inventory), [update combination](https://developers.ecwid.com/api-documentation/product-combinations#update-product-combination), [adjust product combination inventory](https://developers.ecwid.com/api-documentation/product-combinations#adjust-combination-inventory) requests.
 If you send `checkLowStockNotification=true` in your request, Ecwid will check whether the low stock notification needs to be sent to a merchant.
 This will help store owners keep track of their inventory when using applications and API integrations.